Theodore von Kármán Prize

 - 2009 Mary F. Wheeler (Computational Environments for Coupling Multiphase Flow, Transport, and Geomechanics in Porous Media for Modeling Carbon Sequestration)

-The next award will be given at the 2014 SIAM Annual Meeting.
+The next award will be given in 2019.

 Prize committees for previous awards of the Theodore von Karman Prize: